White Plains Extractions For Kids

 What If My Child Is Nervous About Their Procedure?

 We completely understand that your child may feel nervous about their procedure.
 That’s why we offer nitrous oxide (laughing gas) sedation for kids of every age.
-This method of sedation is gentle and is delivered through a nose mask, so there are no pills or needles involved.
+This method of sedation is gentle and is delivered through a nose mask.

-Even if your child is very nervous about their procedure at our White Plains practice, sedation with laughing gas can help them feel comfortable, avoid pain and discomfort, and get through the process without feeling scared and anxious.
-We also offer deeper levels of sedation, including oral conscious sedation and IV sedation.
+if your child is nervous about their procedure, sedation with laughing gas can help them feel comfortable, avoid pain and discomfort, and get through the process without feeling scared and anxious.
 Contact us now to schedule a consultation for your child, and get started.

 How Long Does A Tooth Extraction Take To Heal?

-How long it takes to heal from an extraction depends on a few factors, like the type of extraction, the location of the tooth, and whether or not the tooth is a molar.
+How long it takes to heal from an extraction depends on a few factors, like the type of extraction, the location of the tooth, and how badly the tooth is broken down.
 There are two main types of extractions.

 There’s a basic extraction, which means that a tooth that has fully erupted from the gums is removed nonsurgically.
-Then, there’s a surgical extraction, which is when an incision needs to be made to access a tooth that is impacted in the gums.
+Then, there’s a surgical extraction, which is when an incision needs to be made to access a tooth that is impacted in the gums or severely broken down.

-Sometimes, additional bone tissue needs to be removed too.
-A basic extraction takes less time to heal so you can expect about 3 to 4 weeks of recovery time.
-Surgical extractions, because they involve healing not only from the removal of the tooth but also the incision into the gums, your recovery may take a little longer than a month.
+A basic extraction takes less time to heal so you can expect about 1-2 weeks of recovery time.
+Surgical extractions, because they involve healing not only from the removal of the tooth but also the incision into the gums, your recovery may take a little longer.

-You must rest for the first 24 hours, but preferably for the first 3 days, you should avoid strenuous activity.
 Healing from extraction is all dependent on forming a blood clot at the extraction site and avoiding dislodging it.
-Follow your aftercare instructions to prevent complications like dry socket.
+Follow the instructions we give you to prevent complications.

 What Can My Child Eat After An Extraction?

-Make sure that your child doesn’t eat or consume hot liquids until their mouth is no longer numb.
+Make sure that your child doesn’t eat or consume hot or cold liquids until their mouth is no longer numb.
 This is to prevent accidental injury.
-Once the anesthetic has fully worn off, they can eat soft foods but should steer clear of hot foods and drinks for the first 24 hours.
+Once the anesthetic has fully worn off, they can eat soft foods but should steer clear of hot or cold foods and drinks for the first 24 hours.

 Will My Child Need A Space Maintainer?